gpr-indevelopment/dissert-serverless-local-io/dissert-exp-orchestrator/README.md

 2. Deploy the new image to ECR.
 Refer to the AWS console ECR page on how to do it.
 3. Download the new image in EC2 instance from ECR using `docker image pull ${ECR_IMAGE_NAME}`.
 4. Copy the environment variables file from local machine to the EC2 instance using SCP.
 5. Run the application with the environment variables file.
-Eg. `docker run --env-file ./docker.env --name orch ${ECR_IMAGE_NAME}`.
+Eg. `docker run --env-file ./docker.env -d --name orch ${ECR_IMAGE_NAME}`.